eslager/TGIS503_FA22/Lab1-instructions.md

 ### Section 5: Deliverables
 To complete this assignment, submit a zipped folder containing:
 * All HTML files I need to run your website
-* Any CSS files you created for your website
+* At least one CSS file you created for your website
 * Any local images required by your website
 * Any other files needed to run the website